• Skip to main content

 Upon being accepted to the business school, you will meet with a business school advisor to construct your schedule and course sequence for your major.

-ENT 3320 - Entrepreneurship and New Ventures
+ENT 3320 - Introduction to Entrepreneurship

 Course Description